oracle/node-oracledb/doc/api.md

 PL/SQL stored procedures, functions and anonymous blocks can be called from node-oracledb using [`execute()`](#execute).

+Note the error property of the callback is not set when PL/SQL "success with info" warnings such as compilation warnings occur.

 ### <a name="plsqlproc"></a> 10.1 PL/SQL Stored Procedures

 The PL/SQL procedure: